kamahen/pykythe/README.md

 this, each processing run is given a unique ID (e.g., a nano-second time stamp plus a random number)

-To sum up, pykythe uses the `.kythe.json` files both as output to Kythe and as caches.
-In addition, to avoid recursively checking cache files, it uses `.pykythe-batch-$BATCH_ID` files (using the `--batch_suffix` command-line option).
+To sum up, pykythe uses the `.pykythe.symtab` files as caches.
+To void recursively checking cache files, it uses `.pykythe-batch-$BATCH_ID` files (using the `--batch_suffix` command-line option).

 Multiple pykythe processes can run at the same time; all output is "atomic", as long as it's all on the same file system.
+(That is, if the same file is being processed by two processes at the same time, their outputs won't interfere with each other, because they should both have the same content and they are written atomically.)

 (A detail: to allow for read-only source trees, the cache files are in a separate directory, as specified by `--kytheout`.
 This could in